The arguments for and against the legalization of medicinal and recreational cannabis in Australia

 Cannabis is currently legal when used for medical purposes in Australia.
-A bill will be introduced to legalise in Canberra for recreational purposes in February 2019
+A bill was introduced to legalise in Canberra for recreational purposes in February 2019

 However, attitudes are being updated quickly as a more up to date report from the same source, shows.
 In it, the proportions had been reversed with more people supporting legalization (43%) than believing recreational use should stay legal.
 (32%)

 43% of Australians surveyed in 2016 believe cannabis should be legalized, more than the 32% who think recreational cannabis should remain illegal.

 Source for both charts : The ANU quoted in the SMH

 Support for the legalizing of marijuana for general medical use

 There are different arguments, for and against cannabis, depending on whether the question is considered in terms of medical or recreational cannabis.
 91% of Australians believe medical cannabis should be legalized.